Accessibility statement

 Reachdeck (Browselaoud)

 We use Reachdeck (Browsealoud) to provide speech, reading and translation support to our website.
 It works by reading our website content out loud in a natural sounding voice.
-It can translate our web pages into 99 languages, and read the content aloud in 40 of the most commonly spoken languages in the world.
-In addition, Reachdeck (Browsealoud) can:
+It can translate our web pages into 99 languages, and reads the content aloud in 40 of the most commonly spoken languages in the world.
+Reachdeck (Browsealoud) can also:

 • magnify text on-screen to help users with visual impairments